MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>literature; data-driven</details>

 <details><summary> <b>Details on parameters estimation</b> </summary>1) literature: mean generation time;
-2) data-driven: distribution between symptoms onset and reporting by MCMC, then this distribution is taken into account to construct the adjusted curve of cases by date of symptoms onsets, then uses the method from https://academic.oup.com/aje/article/160/6/509/79472 to estimate the Re over time (MLE using the distribution of the generation time), this Re guides choices of R2 and R4</details>
+2) data-driven: distribution between symptoms onset and reporting by MCMC, then this distribution is taken into account to construct the adjusted curve of cases by date of symptoms onsets, then uses the method from https://academic.oup.com/aje/article/160/6/509/79472 to estimate the Re over time (MLE using the distribution of the generation time), this Re guides choices of R2 and R4;
+3) distribution of time of onset-to-report and onset-to-death lognormal for sensitivity analysis and gamma for simulations</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>addresses the question of the consequences on relaxing strategies as a function of the Re when relaxing</details>